Should you be eating eggs? These pros and cons might help you decide

-Eggs provide all the essential vitamins and minerals that our body requires, though an excess of it can be detrimental.
+Eggs provide all the essential vitamins and minerals that our body requires, though an excess of them can be detrimental.

 Look at some pros and cons of eating eggs before you add them to your daily diet.

 High nutritional value: Eggs are loaded with protein, omega-3 fatty acids and calcium.
 Our body needs protein for building up the muscles, omega-3 fatty acids for increasing the level of HDL (good) cholesterol and calcium for strong dental and bone health.

 Boost stamina: Eating eggs provides you with all the required amino acids, which help in increasing stamina.

 Hair and eye care: Rich in vitamin A, eggs give you healthy and strong hair and good eyesight.

 Wards off diseases: The folic acid and vitamin B12 present in eggs facilitate cell regeneration and prevent the occurrence of breast cancer.
 Vitamin B12 also enhances brain functions such as retaining memory and perhaps helping prevent Alzheimer’s disease.